httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~

-# Hash Algorithms for HTTP Digest Fields Registry {#algorithms}
+# Hash Algorithm Considerations and Registration {#algorithms}

+There are a wide variety of hashing algorithms that can be used for the purposes
+of integrity.
+The choice of algorithm depends on several factors such as the
+integrity use case, implementation needs or constraints, or application design
+and workflows.

+An initial set of algorithms will be registered with IANA in the "Hash
-The "Hash Algorithms for HTTP Digest Fields", maintained by IANA at
+Algorithms for HTTP Digest Fields" registry; see
-<https://www.iana.org/assignments/http-dig-alg/>, registers algorithms for use
+{{establish-hash-algorithm-registry}}.
+Additional algorithms can be registered
-with the Integrity and Integrity preference fields defined in this document.
+in accordance with the policies set out in this section.

-This registry uses the Specification
+Each algorithm has a status field, which is intended to provide an aid to
+implementation selection.

+Algorithms with a status value of "standard" are suitable for many purposes,
+including adversarial situations where hash functions might need to provide
+resistance to collision, first-preimage and second-preimage attacks.
+For
+adversarial situations, selecting which of the "standard" algorithms are
+acceptable will depend on the level of protection the circumstances demand.
+As
+there is no negotiation, endpoints that depend on a digest for security will be
+vulnerable to attacks on the weakest algorithm they are willing to accept.

+Algorithms with a status value of "insecure" either provide none of these
+properties, or are known to be weak (see {{NO-MD5}} and {{NO-SHA}}).
+These
+algorithms MAY be used to preserve integrity against corruption, but MUST NOT be
+used in a potentially adversarial setting; for example, when signing Integrity
+fields' values for authenticity.

+Discussion of algorithm agility is presented in {{sec-agility}}.

+Registration requests for the "Hash Algorithms for HTTP Digest Fields" registry
-Required policy ({{Section 4.6 of !RFC8126}}).
+use the Specification Required policy ({{Section 4.6 of !RFC8126}}).
+Requests

-Registrations MUST include the following fields:
+should use the following template:

  - Algorithm Key: the Structured Fields key value used in
    `Content-Digest`, `Repr-Digest`, `Want-Content-Digest`, or `Want-Repr-Digest`